ideditor/schema-builder/README.md

 An object with the `"key": "value"` tags a feature must have to match this preset.
 A `"*"` wildcard value can be set to have this preset match any value for that key.

-A feature can only match one preset even if its tags and geometry could technically match more than one. iD will pick the best match based on `matchScore`, the number of tags, and the use of wildcard values.
+iD will pick the best match based on `matchScore`, the number of tags, and the use of wildcard values.
+A feature will be matched to one preset even if its tags and geometry fit more than one.

 This property is required.
 There is no default.